ledlaux/pikoPD/README.md

 This project will automate building **PD patches** (`.pd`) into a **Raspberry Pi Pico UF2** firmware using **hvcc**, **pico-sdk**, and **picotool**.

 Project is in very early stages.
-Project is in very early stages.
 Patch in the folder is a simple synthesizer which uses [notein] object and usb midi input.
 Send CC1 to device midi chanel 1 and it will turn on builtin LED.
 PD is printing cc values into serial console.

 ## Features